codesterribly/FaceRekoEnhanced/README.md

 ### Amazon Web Service(AWS) device registration
   1) Under AWS IoT core service register your raspberry pi as a thing (https://docs.aws.amazon.com/iot/latest/developerguide/register-device.html)
   2) Go to the details page of the newly registered thing and go to the "Interact" tab.
 Copy/ note down the Rest API Endpoint address.
   3) Next, go to the security tab of your thing and select "create certificate".
 Download all 4 generated certificates and rename them to remove the string of alpha numeric characters at the start of each file name.
 The final file names should be "certificate.pem.crt", "private.pem.key", "public.pem.key" and "rootca.pem".
+Place those files in the root FaceReko folder
   4) Click the activate button to activate the certificates.
   5) In the top right corner click "Attach a policy" then "Create new policy".
 Enter any name you want, enter "*" for Resource ARN* and check Allow under effect.
 Then complete the policy windows.
   6) In the main AWS IoT core nav bar select "Security Certificates" tab.
 Select the checkbox of the certificate you made earlier and select "attach policy" under Actions in the top right and attach the policy you just made.
 Then in the same Actions menu select "attach thing" and attach your raspberry pi thing.